DataBiosphere/azul/README.md

 PyCharm recently added a feature that allows you to attach a debugger: From the main menu choose *Run*, *Attach to local process* and select the `chalice` process.

-The `make install` step needs to be repeated after every code change.
-This requirement should go away soon.

 Consider passing `--es-query` to restrict the set of bundles for which notifications are sent, especially if you are using a debugger.